AnjaliAgale/Leave-OS/README.md

 User experience and clarity

 Role-based access control

-Data transparency

-Scalability for real-world organizational use

-By combining intuitive UI design with a robust backend architecture, LeaveManager ensures that leave workflows are efficient, auditable, and user-friendly.

 👤 Employee Experience

 From an employee’s perspective, the system prioritizes simplicity, clarity, and confidence.